-Of course, I've been applying my conservation ethic and environmental advocacy for nearly 20 years, going back to a series of pieces I wrote for the Seattle Times detailing the need for comprehensive firefighting strategies and questioning the need to aggressively fight wildfires, or engage in prescribed burns and habitat destruction in the name of fire suppression in the hinterlands, miles from communities or private property.
-While managing communications at Oregon Wild I similarly had a front row seat for many of these conflicts between development, wildfire risk, and "defensible space."
+My conservation ethics and environmental advocacy reach back to a series of pieces I wrote for the Seattle Times detailing the need for more holistic and comprehensive firefighting strategies in the wild, and questioning the need to aggressively fight wildfires far from humanity or private property, or engage in prescribed burns and habitat destruction in the name of fire suppression in unpopulated hinterlands.
+While managing communications at Oregon Wild I similarly had a front row seat for many of these conflicts between development, wildfire risk, and “defensible space.”

-If you were to have taken a drive north on I-215 to Menifee at the time this show was recorded in 2008, and then turned east to go towards Hemet through Diamond Valley, perhaps via Domenigoni Parkway, you would've found a largely empty grassland, but still a functional wildlife corridor amid encroaching suburbia.
-Today, that encroachment has arrived, and the valley has come to typify the differences between our two counties toward development.
+If you were to have taken a drive north on I-215 to Menifee at the time this show was recorded in 2008, and then turned east to go towards Hemet through Diamond Valley, perhaps via Domenigoni Parkway, you would’ve found a largely empty, Mediterranean climate grassland, but still a functional wildlife corridor amid encroaching suburbia.
+Today, that encroachment has more than arrived, and the valley has come to typify the vast differences between our two counties toward development.

 Which brings me to this show.
 This episode of Treehuggers International features my friend Rick Halsey, the founder and director of the California Chaparral Institute, who was a frequent guest on the show and, at the time, a member of the San Diego Regional Fire Safety Forum formed in the wake of the 2003 Cedar Fire and 2007 Witch Creek Fire.

-This particular episode is from Rick's second appearance on the show, recorded Oct.
-2, 2008, and broadcast a few days later on Sunday, Oct.
-5. While I never posted this episode on this particular page, I thought it was worth sharing now, 12 years later, because we're still talking about so many of the same issues, threats, and dumb behavior when it comes to our attitudes about wildfire in relation to the state's largest natural ecosystem.
-So much of this conversation remains so relevant it could've been recorded last week.
+This particular episode is from Rick’s second appearance, recorded Oct.
+2nd, 2008, and broadcast a few days later on Sunday, Oct.
+5th.
+Like many of the other Treehuggers International shows I’ve recently been sharing, I’m amazed at how we’re still talking about so many of the same issues, threats, and dumb behavior when it comes to our attitudes about wildfire in relation to the state’s largest natural ecosystem.
+So much of this conversation remains so relevant this program could’ve been recorded last week.

 Rick and I were initially planning to talk about then-Supervisor Bill Horn’s penchant for “fuel clearance,” and the wanton destruction of perfectly healthy natural habitat in our backcountry, but the conversation also veered toward the impact of recent wildfires on old-growth chaparral stands in San Diego and along the Central Coast, how to make communities safer from wildfire, the future of Rancho Guejito, the use of goats in fuel clearance projects, and some bad behavior on the part of the U.S. Forest Service and a brush-crushing masticator (!) that devastated a virgin stand of chaparral in the Santa Ana Mountains.

-Tom Petty once said, "People may be slow, but they ain't deaf."
-I hope that's true.
-I hope if policymakers and the public hear Rick Halsey enough times they'll start to get the cotton out of their ears and think about their positions on conservation, on sprawl at any cost, and think through the long-term effects of "managing" the natural environment that nature already manages for us.
+Tom Petty once said, “People may be slow, but they ain’t deaf.”
+I hope that’s true.
+I hope if policymakers and the public hear Rick Halsey enough times they’ll get the cotton out of their ears and truly consider their positions on conservation, and think through the long-term effects of “managing” the natural environment that nature already manages for us.